John Howitt Elementary unveils new logo, designed by a Nuu-chah-nulth artist

 “On a lucky day in the fall you can see salmon returning up the creek,” he said.

 Within the design also lies John Howitt’s shield, which is already included in the uniforms of the school’s sports teams.
-The shield bears the rainbow colours of a pride flag in reference to the school’s aspiration to foster acceptance among its students and surrounding community.
+The logo also bears the rainbow colours of a pride flag in reference to the school’s aspiration to foster acceptance among its students and surrounding community.

 Haiyupis hopes that in the future the logo will encourage those at the school “to bring in more inclusivity, to make space for everybody.”
 This is particularly relevant for Aboriginal youngsters, said Haiyupis, who brought forward students T.J. and Pedro Hernandez to recognize them for their role in painting the mural, an activity that took place every Thursday over several weeks at the school’s gym.